webworker01/knomp/README.md

 cp config_example.json config.json (and configure it)
 npm start
 ```

+## Disable Coinbase Mode
+This mode is enabled by default in the coins.template with`"disablecb" : true`

+To disable it, change the value to false.
+This mode uses -pubkey to tell the daemon where the coinbase should be sent, and uses the daemons coinbase transaction rather then having the pool create the coinabse transaction.
+This enables special coinbase transactions, such as ac_founders and ac_script or new modes with CC vouts in the coinbase not yet created, it will work with all coins, except Full Z support described below.

+The pool fee is taken in the payment processor using this mode, and might not be 100% accurate down to the single satoshi, so the pool address may end up with some small amount of coins over time.
+To use the pool fee, just change `rewardRecipents` value in the `poolconfig.template` before running the `gencfg.sh` script as you normally would for the standard mode.

+Full Z Transaction Support

 If all went well the program should start without error and you should be able to browse to your pool website on your server via port 8080.